- Cancer Type

 FoundationACT is a blood-based circulating tumor DNA (ctDNA) assay for solid tumors that identifies clinically relevant genomic alterations driving the growth of a patient's cancer.
 This liquid biopsy can help physicians identify treatment options by providing clinically actionable information relevant to diagnosis, risk-stratification, and prognosis.
 Test results provide information about potential targeted therapies and/or available clinical trials to better inform treatment decisions.

-FoundationACT is validated to detect all classes of genomic alterations in more than 60 of the most commonly mutated genes in solid tumors using only a blood sample.
+FoundationACT is validated to detect all classes of genomic alterations and to analyze more than 60 of the most commonly mutated genes in solid tumors using only a blood sample.

 - A single assay that detects all 4 classes of genomic alterations required to comprehensively profile a tumor.

-- Identification of resistance mutations or fusions in lung cancer, often missed by other ctDNA assays§
+- Identification of resistance mutations or fusions in lung cancer§

 - Can be integrated with FoundationOne results to give a more complete picture of the evolution of a patient’s tumor